 Mastering Advanced Object-Oriented Techniques

 Object-oriented programming (OOP) in Python provides the flexibility necessary to design complex systems.
-We will explore advanced OOP concepts such as method resolution order (MRO), multiple inheritance, and the use of metaclasses.
+We will cover advanced OOP concepts such as method resolution order (MRO), multiple inheritance, and the use of metaclasses.
 These tools allow for the creation of extensible and maintainable codebases.
 Consider the following use of decorators and inheritance to enhance class behavior:

 class Base: